Caddyfile Tutorial

 Matchers

 We may want to apply some directives only to certain requests.
 For example, let's suppose we want to have both a file server and a reverse proxy, but we obviously can't do both on every request!
-Either the file server will write a static file, or the reverse proxy will proxy the request to a backend.
+Either the file server will write a response with a static file, or the reverse proxy will pass the request to a backend and write back its response.

-This config will not work like we want:
+This config will not work like we want (reverse_proxy

 localhost